|High School Students|

-Robotraffic – Annual international competition since 2009
+Robotraffic – Annual International Competition

 The Robotraffic project involves the building of robotic car models which need to be able to follow the rules of the road.
 Robotic car assembly kits, that were originally designed and developed by the Technion, are distributed to groups of school students who form teams and study and prepare for the competition throughout the school year by designing and programming the robotic cars to follow the rules of the road.

-Robotraffic is comprised of 4 competitive events:
+- Robotraffic is comprised of 4 competitive events:

-Safe driving - Students design, assemble and program the robots to follow a route while obeying traffic regulations (traffic lights, speed, indicating, stop signs, etc).
+- Safe driving - Students design, assemble and program the robots to follow a route while obeying traffic regulations (traffic lights, speed, indicating, stop signs, etc).

-Speed - The robots are programmed to race each other.
+- Speed - The robots are programmed to race each other.

-Computer Aided Design (CAD) - Using CAD students design the electrical mechanisms of the robotic car
+- Computer Aided Design (CAD) - Using CAD students design the electrical mechanisms of the robotic car.

-Theoretical written exam – Students answer questions on traffic regulations, safe driving, mechanical design, etc
+- Theory - Students answer questions on traffic regulations, safe driving, mechanical design, etc